 What is Perjury in California?

 Although most people think of perjury in a courtroom setting, any time you lie while under oath, whether on a document or in person is considered perjury.
 Stating an “opinion” that you don’t actually believe is grounds for perjury as is saying something that is actually true, but you believed to be false at the time.
 You can also be charged with perjury if you yourself never lied, but you convinced someone else to do so under oath.
-In fact, the most common perjury charges in California, specifically in San Diego County are omissions or false statements in applications for government benefits like welfare and food stamps.
+In fact, the most common perjury charges in San Diego County are omissions or false statements in applications for government benefits like welfare and food stamps.

 The good news is that to prove that you committed perjury, the prosecution must prove that you 1) said or wrote something untrue, 2) that you knew it to be untrue, 3) that you were under oath at the time, 4) that it was a material fact or related to one,meaning facts that could affect the outcome of the thing you swore to tell the truth about.
 If you have been accused of coercing or persuading someone else to lie under oath then the prosecution must prove those four details and that you influenced the other party to lie.